Patients are accepted to the School of Dentistry based on their need for comprehensive, specialized or emergency care.

 Patients are expected to pay an initial exam fee of $25.
 After diagnosis, if the patient wishes to be treated, payment in full will be due.
 Treatment fees will vary, but most are under $200.
 Payment is by cash, credit or debit card.
 We cannot accept personal checks.

 Adult patients with complex medical and/or physical needs are assessed for comprehensive dental care and selected based on their dental needs, medical/physical complexity, and our dental students’ abilities.
 Attending dental faculty are experienced in coordinating care for special needs patients.
-To be considered for special patient care, the primary care physician must make a referral to be screened by completing the medical data form for an initial assessment visit.
+The referral process begins with the primary care physician submitting a completed medical data form for the patient's initial assessment visit.

 As part of our comprehensive dental care program, dental hygiene students treat patients under the supervision of experienced clinical faculty.
 Dental hygiene students complete assessments of patients' oral conditions and then provide services aimed at preventing and treating periodontal disease.
 Students also assess patients' risk of oral disease and educate them on ways to improve and maintain good oral health.